 - Teen Drivers: Drivers between the ages of 16 and 19 are three times more likely to get into a fatal accident than a driver over the age of 20.

 While there are countless other reasons for car accidents in Orlando, the list above references the five most common causes of crashes.
+Click here to read about the most common times of car accidents in Orlando.

 Steps to Take After An Accident